 There are four particular Revolutionary War attractions that are well worth your time to visit.
 All are operated by the National Park Service.
 The first, which encompasses the second and third, is the Overmountain Victory Trail.

-The South had been relatively untouched by the Revolution until 1779, when the British decided to focus on the area to split the American colonial forces.
-To meet that newfound threat, about 1500 Patriots travelled down over the Blue Ridge Mountains toward South Carolina, where the bulk of the British and Tory operations were taking place.
+The South had been relatively untouched by the Revolution until 1779, when the British decided to focus on the area to split the American Colonial forces.
+To meet that newfound threat, about 1500 Colonials traveled down over the Blue Ridge Mountains toward South Carolina, where the bulk of the British and Tory operations were taking place.

 The trail follows, as closely as possible, that march.
 It has numerous stops along the way where you can learn more about the history of this important part of the war, which culminated in the surrender of Cornwallis at Yorktown a few years later.
 The next time you are driving South on vacation, or if you live in the area, take some time to drive the route.
 It is well worth it.

 The war in the North was marked by guerrilla tactics like those employed as the British marched back to Boston from Lexington and Concord.
 The Battle of Cowpens was one of the first victories for the Colonials in open-field combat.
 According to the National Park Service, the victory was one of only a few in military history to successfully employ a “double envelopment” against the losing side.

 Cowpens is considered to be the turning point in the war in the South.
 After two years of British and Loyalist militia victories throughout South Carolina, Cowpens was the first major loss for the British in the theater, “turning the tide” of the war and setting in motion the events that led to the surrender of Cornwallis later in 1781.